tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 }
 ```

-With this, Java and JavaFX should be available on your machine as well as the
+With this, Java and JavaFX should be available on your machine, as well as the
-dev tools, environment, and starting project, so we can start writing the JavaFX
+dev tools, environment, and starting project, so we can develop the JavaFX code.
-code.

 ### Package App